 Another message.
 Yes, another message about the illnesses going around your kids’ school.
 Croup.
 Strep.
 Stomach bug.
 Respiratory syncytial virus.
 Just seeing the words is enough to send mamas and dadas into a panic.
 The CDC said that RSV leads to an average of 57,527 hospitalizations among children under five each year in the USA.
 So what do you do to help make sure your family is safe?

 Understand Indoor Air Pollution

 The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
-Additionally, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
+In fact, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

 Luckily, we have options.

 Get Proactive On Air Filtration